 The release of "Fire Within" ushered in a period of extensive touring and promotion, including in Australia, where her debut album went to No 1, and where, in April, Birdy played three sold-out nights at Sydney Opera House.
 She recently attended the London sessions where the string parts for "Fire Within" were recorded.
 “To be at Abbey Road and watch all these musicians performing on my songs was overwhelming.”
 When given the option to sing in a vocal booth or in the same room as other musicians Birdy prefers the latter.
 “The passion and emotion that I feel, that I need to feel, when I’m singing doesn’t always come across in a vocal booth.
 Being in the same room with the band, exchanging looks, pulling together for the song, all playing live, that’s when I feel it, and that’s what we wanted to capture.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Birdy for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Birdy speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Birdy for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Birdy speaking fees, availability, speech topics and cost to hire for your next live or virtual event.